GraphPKU/BREC/README.md

 Using *brec_v3.npy* by running *python dataset_v3.py* is enough for most methods.

 For customization, suppose you want to discard distance regular graphs from BREC.
-You need to delete dr.npy related codes.
+You need to delete *dr.npy* related codes in *dataset_v3.py*.
 The total pair number and the "category-id_range" dictionary should also be adjusted.

 "NUM" represent $q$ in RPC, which can be adjusted for a different RPC check.